pkic/pkic.org/content/events/2025/pqc-conference-austin-us/_index.md

       - time: "11:00"
         sessions:
-          - title: Crypto asset discovery tooling – an overview of capabilities, characteristics and gaps
+          - title: Crypto Asset Discovery Tooling – an Overview of Capabilities, Characteristics and Gaps
             description: |
               In the migration towards PQC, one of the first steps should be getting an overview of cryptographic assets in your organisation, i.e. where and why are you using which types of cryptographic algorithms, protocols, keys, etc. The result is captured in a Cryptographic Bill-Of-Materials (CBOM).
 Various commercial solutions exist, but how well are these addressing the problem?
 In 2024, as an independent research organisation, we have conducted research into crypto asset discovery tooling and their vendors, through literature research and interviews with the vendors.
 In this presentation, I will give an overview of the currently existing tools, the ideal setting, the gap between them and how to bridge that gap.
             track: